ShivaniKhatri96/React-notetaking-app/README.md

 > I am recreating this app in React by using the same backend

+### updates

+- Navbar and content for welcome page added and made responsive
+- log in modal is made responsive.
+It opens and closes based on redux state

+### Currently working on

+- Log in portion of the log in modal

 ### Tools used

 > Frontend: Tools that will be used in the frontend

 - `React` used as a Frontend Framework
+- `TypeScript`
+- `Material UI (MUI5)` used as CSS framework
+- `CSS`
 - `React router` used for routing
-- `TypeScript`
-- `Redux` will be used for managing global states
+- `Redux` used for managing global states
-- `Material UI (MUI5)` will be used as CSS framework
-- `Axios` I am planning to use Axios instead of fetch in React version
+- `Axios` using Axios instead of fetch in this (React) version
-- `Material Icons` will be used for icons instead of font-awesome in React version
+- `Material Icons` used for icons in this version instead of font-awesome
-- `Cypress` for end to end testing

 > Backend